 Zakat or alms-giving is one of the obligatory acts or religious duty upon Muslims.
 The obligation for zakat for Muslims is commanded by Allah in many verses in the Al-Quran.
-Al-Quran is one of the primary sources in Islamic law as explained in our earlier article, The primary source of Islamic law in Islamic Finance 101 series.
+Al-Quran is one of the primary sources in Islamic law as explained in our earlier article, The primary source of Islamic law.
 One of the verses where Allah commanded Muslims to do zakat is in Surah Al-Baqarah verse 110 as follows:

 وَأَقِيمُواْ الصَّلاَةَ وَآتُواْ الزَّكَاةَ وَمَا تُقَدِّمُواْ لأَنفُسِكُم مِّنْ خَيْرٍ تَجِدُوهُ عِندَ اللّهِ إِنَّ اللّهَ بِمَا تَعْمَلُونَ بَصِيرٌ